thib76X/exerciseCompass/README.md

 Whe it is done, you run:
  - npm audit fix
  - npm start

+ # Testing part
+ I just create a little component to show you what unit testing look like, I could :
+ - use more jest fonctionnality
+ - use some event
+ - ....

 # List of my source
 - Refactoring Guru      https://refactoring.guru/refactoring